Joakim Jensen

 Joakim Jensen (born 8 August 1987) is a Norwegian former professional ice hockey player who spent most of his career with Storhamar of the Norwegian GET-ligaen.

-Jensen scored the overtime game-winning goal against Sparta in the longest professional ice hockey game of all time, game 5 of the 2016–17 quarterfinals.
+Jensen is most well known for scoring the overtime game-winning goal against Sparta in the longest professional ice hockey game of all time, game 5 of the 2016–17 quarterfinals.
+The game lasted eight overtime periods (11 in total), with Jensen scoring at 2:30 in the morning, after 217 minutes of play.